awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Type: Integer
 Required: No
 `swappiness`
-This allows you to tune a container's memory swappiness behavior\.
-A `swappiness` value of `0` will cause swapping to not happen unless absolutely necessary\.
-A `swappiness` value of `100` will cause pages to be swapped very aggressively\.
+You can use this to tune a container's memory swappiness behavior\.
+A `swappiness` value of `0` causes swapping to not happen unless absolutely necessary\.
+A `swappiness` value of `100` causes pages to be swapped very aggressively\.
 Accepted values are whole numbers between `0` and `100`\.
 If the `swappiness` parameter isn't specified, a default value of `60` is used\.
-If a value isn't specified for `maxSwap` then this parameter is ignored\.
+If a value isn't specified for `maxSwap`, then this parameter is ignored\.
 If `maxSwap` is set to 0, the container doesn't use swap\.
 This parameter maps to the `--memory-swappiness` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
 Consider the following when you use a per\-container swap configuration\.
 + Swap space must be enabled and allocated on the container instance for the containers to use\.
 **Note**
 The Amazon ECS optimized AMIs don't have swap enabled by default\.
 You must enable swap on the instance to use this feature\.
-For more information, see [Instance Store Swap Volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-store-swap-volumes.html) in the *Amazon EC2 User Guide for Linux Instances* or [How do I allocate memory to work as swap space in an Amazon EC2 instance by using a swap file?](http://aws.amazon.com/premiumsupport/knowledge-center/ec2-memory-swap-file/)
+For more information, see [Instance Store Swap Volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-store-swap-volumes.html) in the *Amazon EC2 User Guide for Linux Instances* or [How do I allocate memory to work as swap space in an Amazon EC2 instance by using a swap file?](http://aws.amazon.com/premiumsupport/knowledge-center/ec2-memory-swap-file/)\.
 + The swap space parameters are only supported for job definitions using EC2 resources\.
-+ If the `maxSwap` and `swappiness` parameters are omitted from a job definition, each container will have a default `swappiness` value of 60 and the total swap usage will be limited to two times the memory reservation of the container\.
++ If the `maxSwap` and `swappiness` parameters are omitted from a job definition, each container has a default `swappiness` value of 60 and the total swap usage is limited to two times the memory reservation of the container\.
-This parameter isn't applicable to jobs running on Fargate resources and shouldn't be provided\.
+This parameter isn't applicable to jobs that are running on Fargate resources and shouldn't be provided\.
 Type: Integer
 Required: No
 `tmpfs`
 The container path, mount options, and size of the tmpfs mount\.
 Type: Array of [Tmpfs](https://docs.aws.amazon.com/batch/latest/APIReference/API_Tmpfs.html) objects
-This parameter isn't applicable to jobs running on Fargate resources and shouldn't be provided\.
+This parameter isn't applicable to jobs that are running on Fargate resources and shouldn't be provided\.
 Required: No
 `containerPath`
 The absolute file path in the container where the tmpfs volume is mounted\.